Gear Ratio & Torque Calculator Skip to main content

 Input driving speed in RPM and input torque in ft-lbs.
 If you know motor HP instead, enter it and the calculator converts using T = HP x 5252 / RPM.

-3. Apply Efficiency Per Stage
+3. Apply Local Efficiency Placeholders

-4. Review Output
+4. Review Output and Warnings

 Built For